 Do you ever feel like you are working hard but not getting anywhere, or rushing around trying to get more done while actually accomplishing very little?
-You may be someone who has set a goal and it took longer to complete than you thought it would, and you became discouraged and gave up.
+You may be someone who has set a goal, and it took longer to complete than you thought it would, and you became discouraged and gave up.
 Sound familiar?
 Me to.

-When you are exploring possible goals, unleash your imagination, ambitions and start to dream big.
+When you are exploring possible goals, unleash your imagination, and ambitions and start to dream big.
 Have an attitude like Nelson Mandela did: “Think big, work hard, and never give up no matter how hard it gets.”

 Ask yourself: “What would I have to do?”
 “Who would I have to become to make it happen”?
 The fun part about setting goals is that you get the opportunity to transform yourself!

 SMART is an acronym that you can use to guide your goal setting and stands for:

 - Specific (simple, sensible, significant)